RiverdaleCountrySchool/schoology-automated-export/README.md

 4. Configure a virtual python environment in whatever directory you are creating this project
 5. Install the requirements.txt files in your virtual environment
 6. Run the script in MODE=1 for the staging (saving to resources, and then "exporing" to File Transfer).
 This is all the steps BEFORE the download.
+7. In the Chromium window from Playwright, sign into your Schoology instance
+8. Click resume once your Playwright Chromium instance is logged in with the proper scope
-7. Run the script in MODE=2 for the downloading (saving IMSCC files with naming convention to save location)
+9. Run the script in MODE=2 for the downloading (saving IMSCC files with naming convention to save location)
+10. In the Chromium window from Playwright, sign into your Schoology instance
+11. Click resume once your Playwright Chromium instance is logged in with the proper scope

+Note: you WILL need to change the URL template strings depending on how your Schoology instance is configured.
+Hopefully the script makes that clear :)